Super closeup of the top four rows of floating bookshelves and the top part of the tv

 three rows of empty floating walnut shelves showing how the alignment is between

-When lining up shelves that close together, it was all the more important that the heights be exactly the same.
-Just the kinda thing Katie & I obsess over, so we made a good installation team while Hubs caulked and painted the big green feature wall.
-And Jon was in the midst of a large project at work, so he jumped in between zoom calls when he could.
+When lining up shelves that close together, it was all the more important that the heights be exactly the same, making a clean, straight line.
+Just the kinda thing Katie & I obsess over, so we made a good installation team while The Hubs caulked and painted the big green feature wall.

 back of Girl on tall ladder measuring and marking the lines for the shelves using a laser level